illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

   * All team members must participate and speak in the presentation
   * The presentation must clearly cover the main themes of your allotted material and clearly express them
   * Teams will prepare at least 5 review questions of short answer and the answers for these questions
-  * Provide three additional slides noting resources involving YouTube presentations from people mentioned in the chapter or based on topics in the chapter
+  * Provide three additional slides linking to resources involving YouTube presentations from people mentioned in the chapter or based on topics in the chapter

 In addition the grading rubric will look like this: